FrostDigital/flink-framework/readme.md

 used based on where in folder structure they are located.

 ```
-# All source code goes here, only configuration resides outside
+# All source code goes here, only project configuration resides outside
 src/

-# HTTP handlers, Flit will treat all files as routable handlers and
+# HTTP handlers, Flink will treat all files as routable handlers and
 # makes sure that express routes traffic to them based on path
 src/handlers